 Consider Wrinkle-Free Travel Clothes

 Stick to wrinkle-resistant fabrics.
 If possible, opt for knits, cotton clothing, and wools.
 After all, these fabrics are usually versatile.
-For example, your yoga pullover might work as a PJ top.
+For example, any of these yoga styles might work as a PJ top.

 In the end, this trick will teach you how to pack a suitcase and keep it light.
 You'll avoid putting other-fabric clothes, so you'll know how to edit your travel bag properly.